-Mediation can include just the two parties in a room together (or separately if the circumstances require) or involve the parties together with the assistance of their individual legal representatives.
-At all stages, the 1GC Family Law barrister mediator will ensure that each party is properly heard and will encourage them to consider all options for resolution.
+Mediation can include just the parties in a room jointly (or separately if the circumstances require) or involve the parties together with the assistance of their individual legal representatives, if they have these.
+At all stages, the 1GC Family Law barrister mediator will ensure that every party is properly heard and will encourage them to consider all options for resolution.

-Clients may appoint a 1GC Family Law mediator directly or be referred via their individual legal representatives.
+Clients may appoint a 1GC Family Law mediator directly or be referred via their individual legal representative.